-The complaint must be supported by relevant documentation.
-The documentation must be as specific and precise as possible.
+The complaint must be supported by documentation.
+This means that the complaint must contain a description of what has happened and the company’s role in the incident.
+The documentation must also be as specific and precise as possible.
 It is not enough to refer to a documentary or newspaper article, but such items can form part of the documentation.

-An agreement between the complainant and the subject of the complaint does not later on prevent the mediation and complaints-handling from taking up a case on its own initiative which deals with the issues that have been complained about.
+An agreement between the complainant and the subject of the complaint does not prevent the mediation and complaints-handling from taking up a case on its own initiative which deals with the issues that have been complained about.